What Does Biodegradable Mean (Definition & Examples)

 Things like food waste will only release naturally occurring minerals, gases, and other natural materials.
 But any synthetic material, including plastic, is seldom environmentally friendly.

 Biodegradable plastic sounds good in theory, and it certainly helps prevent plastic waste.
 But it's still not necessarily a good thing.
-Biodegradable plastics can still contain harmful chemicals, toxic gases, and microplastics which will be released when the biodegradable plastic decomposes.
+Biodegradable waste can still contain harmful chemicals, toxic gases like methane, and microplastics, which are released when the biodegradable plastic decomposes.

 However, compostable plastics are a better option.

 Compostable plastics are generally found in things like food packaging.
-They are often made from plants, and can therefore be put on your garden compost heap along with other compostable waste such as food scraps.
+Eco-friendly packaging is often made from plants, and can therefore be put on your garden compost heap along with other compostable waste such as food scraps.

 What are Some Synonyms for Biodegradable?